Abdallah-Helal/Natours/README.md

 eslint-plugin-import eslint-plugin-jsx-a11y  eslint-plugin-react --save-dev
 ```

-## Known Bugs
-Feel free to email me at lakshman.gope2@gmail.com if you run into any issues or have questions, ideas or concerns.
-Please enjoy and feel free to share your opinion, constructive criticism, or comments about my work.
-Thank you! 🙂

-## Future Updates

-* Enable PWA
-* Improve overall UX/UI and fix bugs
-* Featured Tours
-* Recently Viewed Tours
-* And More !
-There's always room for improvement!

 ## Acknowledgement

 * This project is part of the online course I've taken at Udemy.
 Thanks to Jonas Schmedtmann for creating this awesome course!
 Link to the course: [Node.js, Express, MongoDB & More: The Complete Bootcamp 2019](https://www.udemy.com/course/nodejs-express-mongodb-bootcamp/)